2009 New York Red Bulls season

 The 2009 New York Red Bulls season was the fourteenth season of the team's existence.
 It began with a 3–0 loss at expansion Seattle Sounders FC on March 19, and ended on October 24 with a 5–0 win over Toronto FC, the last match ever played by the team in Giants Stadium.

+This was the last season in which the Red Bulls missed the playoffs until 2025.